 As the oil inside your engine cools, its viscosity increases (it thickens).

 When it’s time to start your vehicle in the morning, the thicker oil doesn’t flow through the engine as readily as it does when it’s at operating temperature.

 It’s during this time that vital engine parts can operate without lubrication, increasing wear.
 So, even in warm climates, cold-start wear is a problem.

 Southerners are well-advised to use a good synthetic oil with excellent cold-flow properties, too.

-Thick or thin oil in winter?
+Thick or thin winter motor oil?

 Motorists sometimes ask if they should use thicker or thinner oil in the winter.
 Fortunately for them, we wrote a whole post on that topic.
 Check it out here.

 To summarize, use the lowest viscosity oil your vehicle manufacturer recommends in the winter.